What Are The Best Credit Cards For Students With No Credit? How Can Students Start Building Credit?

 • There is no 0% APR offer for purchases or balance transfers.

-Discover it Student chrome: if you want first-year rewards
+Discover it Student Chrome: if you want first-year rewards

 This card also has a 0% APR on purchases for six months, after which it has a variable APR ranging from 13.24 percent to 22.24 percent.
 As a result, it is an excellent alternative for students who need to acquire college textbooks or other school materials and then pay them off over time without incurring interest.